AmenAllahGAMER/TruEmu/README.rst

 the Developers Guide.

-Additional information on submitting patches can be found online via the QEMU website
+Additional information on submitting patches can be found online via the TruEmu website

 * `<https://wiki.qemu.org/Contribute/SubmitAPatch>`_
 * `<https://wiki.qemu.org/Contribute/TrivialPatches>`_

-The QEMU website is also maintained under source control.
+The TruEmu website is also maintained under source control.

 .. code-block:: shell